-The library at MCA /MOA is open Monday through Friday.
+The library at MMHS is open from 7:00 a.m. to 3:30 p.m.
+Monday through Friday.
 Students may come in before school, after school, during break and during lunch.
 During class time students need a pass to visit the library and students are asked to sign in.